oracle-livelabs/developer/dotnet-adb-quickstart/web-server/web-server.md

 >**Note**: You may need to log in as the *admin* user to use Cloud Shell.

-1. To connect to the instance, open Cloud Shell by clicking on its icon on the top right part of the menu bar.
+1. To connect to the instance, open Cloud Shell by clicking the Developer Tools icon on the top right of the menu bar, then click **Cloud Shell**.

     ![Click Cloud Shell icon](./images/cloud-shell-icon.png)